-11.29 Contingency Fund Exhibition of transactions in the combined Finance & Revenue Accounts

-Books section at HQrs. of FA&CAO's office will compile the statement in the form prescribed and forward it to RB furnishing copies thereof to Audit for verification.
+11.29 Contingency Fund Exhibition of transactions in the combined Finance & Revenue Accounts prescribed and forward it to RB furnishing copies thereof to Audit for verification.
 Books (HQ) Audit Section will verify the statement with reference to audited copy of the statement for previous year, sanctions received from RB showing the amounts allotted from Contingency Fund of India during the year, Account Current for March and the registers maintained in Accounts office.
 It should be seen that suitable foot note in regard to advance taken from Contingency Fund of India and recouped to fund during the same year is given in the fund accounts in terms of Railway Board's letter No.72-AC/I/7/4 dated 6/73.
-Result of verification will be intimated to FA&CAO.
+Result of verification will be intimated to Pr.FA.
 A copy of the audited statement will be sent to the CAG(R).
 (Railway Board's letter No.55ACi./7/5 dt.17.3.56, 55ACI/7/5 dated 27-5-56, ACi/7/4dated 16/8.61 and CAG's letter No. RAJMER/T4-2/55 dated Nil)